Introduction

 - Prescriptive Analytics The Prescriptive Analytics report suggests steps that you can take to achieve optimal results.

 Business analytics converts information into useful insights.
-It is a key element in operations planning, strategic planning marketing, finance, along with customer support.
+Moreover, it is a key element in operations planning, as well as in strategic planning, marketing, finance, and customer support.

 The Intersection of Data Science and Business Analytics

 In the case of a company, for instance, an analysis team could report that the rate of customer churn has rose by 10% during the quarter however the data science group can develop models to determine the most likely customers to quit and provide recommendations to hold these customers.
-This enables companies to transition from descriptive diagnosing methods to prescriptive and predictive analytics.
+Consequently, this enables companies to transition from descriptive, diagnostic methods to more advanced prescriptive and predictive analytics.

 Data Acquisition and Integration